sandeep-cloud-dba/sql-server-dba-labs/performance-tuning/ReadMe.md

         Can spill to TempDB if memory grant is insufficient.

+       NOTE:
+	   Aggregation operators are used for queries involving grouping and/or aggregate functions.
+	   	COUNT()
+		SUM()
+		AVG()
+		MIN()
+		MAX()
+	   Aggregate functions don't always require a GROUP BY.
-       NOTE: Creating an index on the GROUP BY column may allow SQL Server to use a Stream Aggregate instead of a Hash Aggregate.
+	   Creating an index on the GROUP BY column may allow SQL Server to use a Stream Aggregate instead of a Hash Aggregate.

         **Ordered Input
           ↓